dprekel/gpgpu-intel/examples/gromacs/gromacs.md

 Results:

-- Intel System (CPU only, 4 OpenMP threads):      0.203 ns/day
+- Intel System (CPU only, 4 OpenMP threads, AVX2-256, FFTW): 0.203 ns/day
-- Intel System (GPU accel., 4 OpenMP threads):    6.302 ns/day
+- Intel System (GPU accel., 4 OpenMP threads, AVX2-256, clFFT): 6.302 ns/day
-- Apple System (CPU only, 8 OpenMP threads):     23.063 ns/day
+- Apple System (CPU only, 8 OpenMP threads, NEON, FFTW): 23.063 ns/day
-- Apple System (GPU accel., 8 OpenMP threads):   18.926 ns/day
+- Apple System (GPU accel., 8 OpenMP threads, NEON, VkFFT): 18.926 ns/day

 Compare that to the Nvidia Titan Xp GPU, which according to the tutorial yields 295 ns/day (be aware that the tutorial is a bit older; GPU algorithm changed since than, also CPU version plays a role, so results are not 100 percent comparable).
 Some data to put this into perspective: